W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vii-creation-and-communication/index.md

 ²Existence, however, is specific in how, what and with whom communication is judged to be worth undertaking.
 ³Being is completely without these distinctions.
 ⁴It [being] is a state in which [state] the mind is in communication with everything that is real.
-⁵To whatever extent you permit this state [where the mind is in communication with everything that is real] to be curtailed you are limiting your sense of your own reality, which [sense of reality] becomes total only by recognising all reality in the glorious context of its [all-reality’s] real relationship to you.
+⁵To whatever extent you permit this state [where the mind is in communication with everything that is real] to be curtailed you are limiting your sense of your own reality, which [sense of reality] becomes total only by recognizing all reality in the glorious context of its [all-reality’s] real relationship to you.
 ⁶This [that all reality is related to you] is your reality.
 ⁷Do not desecrate it [your reality] or recoil from it [your reality].
 ⁸It [your reality] is your real home, your real temple and your real Self.